humdrum-tools/vhv-documentation/humdrum/scale_degrees/scale-degrees.md

 </script>

-Boxes and circles are currently mutually exclusive, so only the most recent `*box` or `*circle` interpretation will be followed.
-This may change in the future, so if you only want circles or boxes to be displayed on a scale degree and not both, use `*Xcircle` before `*box`, and `*Xbox` before `*circle` to maintain a consistent rendering in the future.
+Boxes and circles are currently mutually exclusive, so only the most recent `*box` or `*circ` interpretation will be followed.
+This may change in the future, so if you only want circles or boxes to be displayed on a scale degree and not both, use `*Xcirc` before `*box`, and `*Xbox` before `*circ` to maintain a consistent rendering in the future.